-The first part of this course will focus on data ingestion in R using excel or csv files and learning to use data cleaning, data transformation and visualization using commonly used R packages for data wrangling and data exploration.
-The second part of the course will focus on implementing supervised learning approaches like Linear Regression, Logistic Regression, KNN, Naïve Bayes, Decision Trees, and Ensemble methods.
-The third part of the course will focus on implementing unsupervised learning algorithms such as Clustering, PCA and Market Basket Analysis.
-The fourth part of the course will focus on model evaluation and model performance optimization based on key business metrics.
-The fifth part of the course would focus on Time Series forecasting using AR, MA, ARMA and ARIMA models.
-Apart from the first part which is based on R exclusively, all other parts will use a mix of tools like Microsoft Excel, R and Analytic Solver.
+The course will start with a focus on Just enough R with topics like data ingestion in R using excel or csv files and learning to use data cleaning, data transformation and visualization using commonly used R packages for data wrangling and data exploration.
+The course will then discuss how to use Power BI to build some commonly used visuals in business reporting.
+The predictive models we focus on implementing are supervised learning approaches like Linear Regression, Logistic Regression, KNN, Naïve Bayes, Decision Trees, and Ensemble methods, unsupervised learning algorithms such as Clustering, PCA and Market Basket Analysis.
+Towards the end of the course, we will focus on model evaluation and model performance optimization based on key business metrics.
+The final part of the course would focus on Time Series forecasting using AR, MA, ARMA and ARIMA models.
+Apart from the first part which is based on R exclusively, all other parts will use a mix of tools like Microsoft Excel, R, Power BI and Analytic Solver.
 The course will highlight when a specific model is used, the pros and cons of the model and how to make business decisions using them.